qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 =======================

 Most vector data providers support editing of layer data.
 Sometimes they support just a subset of possible editing actions.
-Use the :func:`capabilities() <qgis.core.QgsVectorDataProvider.addFeatures>` function to find out what set of functionality is supported
+Use the :meth:`capabilities() <qgis.core.QgsVectorDataProvider.addFeatures>` function to find out what set of functionality is supported

 .. code-block:: python